Knowledge Base

 The listener knows the gender of the narrator and is not expecting him/her to sound like the other gender.
 Female narrators shouldn’t necessarily use lower pitch for male characters, nor should male narrators instinctively use a higher pitch to voice female characters.
 Each character’s voice will be derived from their personality, which you discover through […]

 You must read the entire book before stepping into the booth.
 This point is a non-negotiable standard in the industry.
 If you don’t know where the story is headed, how can you possibly tell it well?
-You’ll be interpreting the text and making decisions about how to perform it to realize the author’s intentions, including […]
+In her book Audiobook Narrator: The Art of Recording Audio Books, legendary award-winning narrator Barbara Rosenblat, whom AudioFile Magazine […]

 Establishing and maintaining a relationship is the key to gaining work with any producer or publisher.
 You’ll want to research people and companies before you contact them.
-This article offers some tips and links to help you find publishers and producers so you can start making those connections.
-AudioFile Magazine is the premier publication of […]
+It’s important to learn and follow each producer’s preferences for communications.
+If you have a 6-month or yearly membership, you’ll find I’ve done much of the research for […]

 Thanks to narrator Kyle Tait for his permission to reprint the explanations he originally wrote on Facebook.
 If the text is overflowing with mathematical expressions that would make the audiobook difficult to follow, you may suggest to the rights holder that they move the math examples to a companion PDF and re-word the recording manuscript […]